-Commitment to Corporate Responsibility, Sustainability and Diversity and Inclusion
+Commitment to Corporate Responsibility, Sustainability and Diversity, Equity and Inclusion

 Corporate responsibility is core to our culture and reflected in our environmental, social and governance (ESG) activities.
-We prioritize investments aligned with our Purpose, conduct ourselves with the highest ethical standards, empower and reward our employees, promote a culture that values diversity and inclusion and seek to enhance sustainability in our facilities and operations.
-We believe our corporate responsibility activities benefit the communities where we live and work and enable our continued, long-term value-creation for the benefit of all our stakeholders.
+We believe these activities benefit the communities where we live and work, support talent acquisition and retention and enable our continued, long-term value creation for the benefit of all our stakeholders.